PriteshSoni221/ScandiDream/README.md

 # About

-I have created my dream job site which requires no work experience (it is inspired by a real company in Riga, but I am not sure if I can reveal its name for copyright issues lol).
+I have created my dream job site which requires no work experience.

 ## Available scripts